iambandirakesh/NamasteJavascript/JSAdd.md

 #### Promise Methods:

-- Promise methods are useful handle the multiple promises at the same time.
+- Promise methods are useful to handle the multiple promises at the same time.
 - It helps to handle complex asynchronous callbacks.
 - `Promise.all()`
 - `Promise.race()`